openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

   beat among application components (directly or via replicated database services, or via private designed message format).
-When this kind of applications are distributedly deployed into multiple OpenStack instances, cross OpenStack L2 networking is needed to support heart beat or state replication.
+When this kind of applications are distributedly deployed into multiple OpenStack instances, cross Neutron L2 networking is needed to support heart beat or state replication.

 * When a tenant's VMs are provisioned in different OpenStack instances, there